indykite/indykite-sdk-python/indykite_sdk/README.md

 You should use absolute paths for the files.

-## Running the sdk with the api.py script
+# Running the sdk with the api.py script: examples for each function

 With the [api.py](indykite_sdk/api.py) script you can simply run the sdk against the system you set up in the configuration files